-- For emergencies only
+- For emergencies only.

-- Ice packs, band aids, etc. should only be used if the injury occurs in the studio
+- Ice packs, band aids, etc. should only be used if the injury occurs in the studio.

 Students and organizations are limited to:

-- 1 hour total during the week
+- 1.5 hours during the week

-- 1 hour total on weekends
+- 2 hours total on weekends

-- Dance Faculty/Staff including tech needs
+- Dance Department needs

 - Dance Majors

-- Students currently enrolled in Dance Classes
+- Students currently enrolled in Dance Classes for class material practice

 - Approved Dance organizations/clubs